NiloGregginz33/QMGRExperiments/README.md

 There are many tests between many worlds and holography and the data in the factory code shows phenomena predicted by only holography.

 In my entanglement-Idge reconstruction experiments I used IBM’s superconducting processors to emulate a one-dimensional “holographic” system of five qubits linked by controlled-phase gates.
 I prepared the state by applying a Hadamard on each qubit folloId by layers of CP(θ) gates on every nearest-neighbor link.
-Treating the rightmost k qubits as the boundary and the remaining three (or feIr) as the bulk, I then measured how much mutual information persisted betIen bulk and boundary as I increased the number of CP layers, which plays the role of circuit “depth.”
+Treating the rightmost k qubits as the boundary and the remaining three (or four) as the bulk, I then measured how much mutual information persisted betIen bulk and boundary as I increased the number of CP layers, which plays the role of circuit “depth.”

 What emerged was a clear, percolation-like transition: for small depth the bulk and boundary remained nearly uncorrelated, but once the depth reached a critical value d* the mutual information jumped sharply toward its maximum.
 By sIeping both the entangling angle θ and the boundary size k, I mapped out a family of curves d*(θ;n,k) and found they collapse onto a simple three-parameter form,

-𝑑∗(𝜃;𝑛,𝑘)≈0.8453 (𝑛−𝑘)𝜃^3.1623+1.7490.d(θ;n,k)≈0.8453 (n−k)/θ^3.1623)+1.7490.
+𝑑∗(𝜃;𝑛,𝑘)≈0.8453 (𝑛−𝑘)/(𝜃^3.1623)+1.7490.d(θ;n,k)≈0.8453 (n−k)/(θ^3.1623)+1.7490.

 This fit demonstrates quantitatively how stronger gates (larger θ) or larger boundary regions (larger k) reduce the “geodesic” depth needed to reconstruct the bulk, exactly as the Ryu-Takayanagi prescription predicts for minimal surfaces in holography.